kiwicom/eslint-plugin-relay-fragments/README.md

 ESLint plugin to make sure tech debt is not accumulating in your GraphQL fragments.

+:warning: **This project is deprecated in favour of [eslint-plugin-graphql-fragments](https://github.com/kiwicom/eslint-plugin-graphql-fragments)**

 ## Installation

 1. Install the package